tim-devereux/segfix/README.md

 labels byte for byte.
 The saved file has all of its points and all of its fields, in the format it came in.

-If the cloud is also georeferenced far from the origin, the global-shift question comes first and this one follows.
-Decline the shift and the downsample offer is skipped entirely: unshifted coordinates that large have already lost sub-metre detail to the float32 cast, so a spacing measured on them would be reading quantisation rather than the cloud.

 The one thing to know is that a voxel is the resolution limit while you work: where two trees' points share a voxel, one label represents it, and unassigned points that fall inside a tree's voxels aren't separately selectable until you